seankmartin/skm-foam/phd/planning.md

 For tomorrow.
 In the morning I have the oxford Neuroscience at 9:30, so I need to be ready for that.
 As such, get up and do urgent things at desk, but be ready to come back for 9:30.

+## Plan at 01-10-2021

+Gather together the interesting datasets, and how they are accessed - this might lead to me an integrative style study - which would definitely be adding value.
+Check Mark Humphries the spike paper on an integrative approach for inspiration.